ern0/256byte-flagquiz/README.md

 - the input routine is very simple (it seemed so at the time),
-- the evaluation of the answers is straightforward, a flag has exactly one TLD associated with it, which cannot be given in different forms,
+- the evaluation of the answers is straightforward, a flag has exactly one TLD associated with it, which cannot be entered in different forms,
 - little data to store,
-- very little code to compare (a single 16-bit CMP).
+- very little data to compare (a single 16-bit CMP does the job).

 ## The concept